Is this a topic of discussion that many are afraid to approach? OR is it a topic that many do not know even exists?

-January 12th, 2010 was the day I said my vows to the U.S. military.
+January 12th, 2010 was the day I said my vows to the U.S. Air Force.

 My desire, like a majority of new recruits, was to generate steady compensation while simultaneously earning a long-term career.
 I was sold with the idea after viewing one of these infomercials.